These lightly sweet, fresh peach scones are combined with fesh raspberries for a lovely Summer fruit scone! Topped with a sweet glaze.

 I couldn’t let this week of celebrating peaches end without baking up something a little sweet.
-These peach melba scones are absolutely filled with fresh peach chunks and fresh raspberries.These scones are perfect for enjoying any time of day!
+These peach scones are absolutely filled with fresh peach and raspberries.These scones are perfect for enjoying any time of day!

 These scones are a breeze to make in the food processor, so it’s worth busting it out, if you have one.
 If not, simply mix by hand in a bowl.
 I try to sneak as much fruit as I can in to the dough, but not so much that there isn’t enough dough to hold them all together.
 Good sized peach chunks are nice, for great bites of fruit.